Join Our Email List!

 National Defense means America First.
 We must secure our borders; we cannot be serious about national security if we maintain open borders.
 Rule of law and the protection of our citizens requires that we enforce immigration laws not ignore them.

 The Constitution mandates "The United States shall guarantee to every State in this Union a Republican Form of Government, and shall protect each of them against Invasion; and on Application of the Legislature, or of the Executive (when the Legislature cannot be convened) against domestic Violence."
-We have domestic violence and foreign invaders kidnapping Americans across our borders yet the Feds ignore the constitution and sit idly by.
+We have foreign invaders kidnapping Americans across our borders yet Congress ignores the Constitution and sits idly by.
+It is also unacceptable that parts of this country are controlled by gangs and Congress continues to ignore the Constitution's mandate against domestic violence.

 Our priority should be protecting our citizens and our borders.
 The wars in Iraq and Afghanistan have distracted the Federal government from its constitutional duty to protect American citizens, in America, above all else.
 Arizona is overwhelmed by violent drug cartels and border related crime in California continues to escalate as a direct result of the unsecured borders.